 UNLIKELY

-If the employer who offered you your defined benefit pension is struggling financially, it’s understandable you’d be concerned about your pension savings.
+If the employer who offered you your DB pension is struggling financially, it’s understandable you’d be concerned about your pension savings.
 However, your current or former employer can’t access your pension money – it’s usually managed by an independent pension fund with its own trustees.

 It’s also important to remember your private DB pension is protected by us.
 So, if your employer fails, and your pension scheme doesn’t have enough money to pay you what you were promised, your scheme will transfer to us.
 As a PPF member you’ll still receive an income for life.